logaretm/vee-validate/docs/content/guide/composition-api/validation.md

 ### Displaying Errors with useForm

 If you have multiple fields, it can be cumbersome to rename each `errorMessage` ref so they don't conflict with each other.
-Instead you can use the `errors` returned by `useForm` to display messages for all fields.
+Instead, you can use the `errors` returned by `useForm` to display messages for all fields.

 ```vue
 <template>